From Friday 29 April 2022, luggage transfer prices will increase for all new bookings. Please click here for further

 This circular walking tour was originally designed in 4 stages to make use of the Youth Hostel accommodation at Aysgarth, Grinton, Keld and Hawes.
-However, there is plenty of other accommodation that we can organise for you, both in these 4 villages and in the intervening settlements along and close to the way.
-The conventional way to walk the Herriot Way is anti-clockwise, starting and finishing at Aysgarth Falls.
-However, there is no golden rule which states that the tour has to be walked in this direction.
-There are some advantages in doing the walk in a clockwise direction, not least that you can make use of the Sherpa Van service to move your baggage on each day.
-This service is not available for those doing the tour anti-clockwise.
+However, there is plenty of other accommodation that we can organise for you, both in these four villages and in the intervening settlements along and close to the way.

 Planning your day stages - the Herriot Way falls conveniently into 4 stages averaging 13 miles each, stopping overnight at: